-A study of medical instrumentation and equipment used in the health care field, emphasizing critical care applications.
-The source of bioelectric potentials and their appearance in the EKG and EEG.
-Stress testing, blood pressure and flow and heart sounds.
+A study of biomedical instrumentation and equipment used in the health care field, emphasizing critical care applications.
+The source of bioelectric potentials and their appearance in EKG and EEG equipment: stress testing, blood pressure and flow and heart sounds.
 Operating principles of transducers, amplifiers, patient monitors, or equipment defibrillators and pacers.
-The theory of shock hazard and methods of providing for patient and staff safety are emphasized.
+The theory of shock hazards and methods of providing for patient and staff safety are emphasized.